 Steven led the Commission’s inquiries into transitioning to a low-emissions economy (2018), better urban planning (2017), using land for housing (2015), regulatory institutions and practices (2014), toward better local regulation (2013), and housing affordability (2012).
 He is currently leading the Commission’s inquiry into local government funding and financing, due to report to the Government in November 2019.

 Steven has a Master of Science (Regulation) from the London School of Economics and Political Science, a Bachelor of Commerce (Honours) in Economics from Lincoln University, and a Bachelor of Commerce (Economics) from Otago University.
 He has also completed an Executive Education Programme at the Kennedy School of Government, Harvard University.

-Patrick Nolan, Acting Director
+Patrick Nolan, Director Economics & Research